 Note: The checklist must be submitted on back to back format only (without back to back copies being stapled to each other).

-Non-refundable Visa Fee, payable with only Debit Card (No Cash or Money Order).
+Non-refundable fees, payable with only Debit Card (No money order and cash payments)

 Documents Required By Consulate General of Spain, Washington DC